 The wheat is ready to be harvested and the last fruits of summer are ripening.
 It must be Lammas!
 Lammas is a holiday that marks the grain harvest.
 The Anglo-Saxons would bring a loaf of bread made from the first harvest of wheat for blessings at the local church.
-Lammas also known as Lughnassa or Lughnasadh (or many other variations of spelling) is named after the Celtic god Lugh, the Sun King.
+Lammas also is known as Lughnassa or Lughnasadh (or many other variations of spelling) is named after the Celtic god Lugh, the Sun King.
 Festivals and feasting were done in his honor throughout the month of August.
 While wheat is harvested thanks would be given for a bountiful harvest and prayers offered.
 Modern pagans still mark this holiday with corn dollies and offerings of bread and grains.

 Lughnasadh is a time to give thanks for bountiful harvests.
 It’s a time to revel in the full power of summer and the sun which sustains life.
 It is a time to celebrate life, prosperity, and abundance.
 The hardship of winter is still months away, and Mabon, the Second Harvest before winter comes still waits.
 For now, the sun shines bright, still bringing bounty from the land.
 So this Lammas, rejoice!
 Celebrate life!